kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 og-image: js-focus.jpg
 thumb-image: js-focus-thumb.jpg
 ---
 My last six months as a JavaScript developer have included a period of self-assessment.
-Primarily, I've reviewed <em>how</em> I build JavaScript apps: not the libraries and frameworks I use to help me build them.
+Primarily, I've reviewed <em>how</em> I build JavaScript applications: not the libraries and frameworks that help me build them.

-I've also researched how other developers write code and have collectively learned great things from them.
-But when it comes to libs and frameworks, I've discovered too many instances of developers spending (I think) too much time worrying about the wrong things.
+I've also researched how other developers build apps and, collectively, have learned great things from them.
+But when discussing libraries and frameworks, I've discovered too many instances of developers rejecting them for the wrong reasons.

 <h2>How this all began</h2>
 It all started after a lengthy period of working with <a href="https://reactjs.org/">React</a> on a daily basis.
 Because of this, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
-2. <strong>a focus on functional programming</strong>: React promotes the idea that a function should do one thing well, and do it in its own world without affecting the world around it.
+2. <strong>a focus on functional programming</strong>: React promotes the idea that a function should do one thing well, do that thing in its own world, and do it without affecting the world around it.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
 When it comes to encapsulating chunks of UI inside a single reusable component, React does it well.

 All these things are great because <strong>they encourage computer science best practices in JavaScript development</strong>.
 As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.